Preparing for this census

 Resolve your Arbor Errors first.
 This will usually clear one or more DfE errors at the same time.

 When you click on an Arbor error, a slide over will open where you can enter the right information.

 Once you have resolved as many Arbor errors as you can, start resolving your DfE errors.

-Some DfE errors are clickable, and you’ll be taken to a page where you can make amendments to resolve the error such as the Student Profile.
+Some DfE errors are clickable, and you’ll be taken to a page where you can make amendments to resolve the error such as the Staff profile.
 We’re unable to open a slide over to resolve the error directly from the census, as the list of errors for the DfE can change each year, and errors often have multiple methods to resolve them.

 Top Tip: Always regenerate your Census before leaving the Census pages to ensure that any work you have done is saved and recorded.

 How to resolve errors

 Errors will remain in the list until you regenerate the Census.
 Errors will only clear on each successful regeneration.
 We recommend that you do not regenerate the Census upon clearing each error as waiting for each regeneration would take up a lot of time - instead, resolve your errors in batches.

 In the example, you can see this staff member has an Arbor error flagged as NI number missing.